tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <Student> Exactly.
 Your approval, your opinion, your input, your feedback.
 That's what people want to be recognized for.
 <Student2> Pois, quer fazer tudo sozinho.
 Diz que tá tudo no google e não precisa de nós.
 Ele é que escolhe tudo.
 <Student> Yeah, you need the public's help and a second opinion.
 Or a phone call or 50/50.
+<JuniorDev> Isto não se faz a ninguém.
+<Student> You're unsatisfied.
+I know.
+<Student> There's nothing I can do.
+<JuniorDev> You have so much to give and you give so little.